skratchdot/npm-dview/README.md

 ## Description ##

-npm-dview is a command line tool for comparing a package.json file's dependency version numbers with the latest remove version number.
+npm-dview is a command line tool for comparing a package.json file's dependency version numbers with the latest remote version number.

 It compares both "dependencies" and/or "devDependencies".